 Our recommendation for you is, to use at least one - better two - of the available prep books out there.
 Every author has its own approach, and you have to decide which one fits you best.
 So try to have a sample reading before you buy some.

-My own experience is that Rita’s and Head First PMP as a double would be a good choice.
-Rita’s has a more scientific approach while Head First is more for the creative thinkers out there.
-But finally it is your choice – of course …
+From my own experience I can tell, that Rita's Book and Head First PMP as a combination would be a good choice.
+Rita's has a more scientific approach while Head First PMP is more for the creative thinkers and visual learners out there.
+Another good couple might be the Study Guide by Joseph Phillips and the very new PMP Exam Master Prep by Scott Payne which provides a very new and unique feature: the Study Cases, which tells you the story of a very new project manager thrown into the fire ... your choice ...

 Here are our Prep Book recommendations (in no particular order):